RetroUnreal/DRTracker/README.md

 Needs to be your current target/focus to work.
 Doesn't track anything else.
 Blame the shitty CLEU on epoch...

+With "/drt icons" turned ON (default) it will show all your classes DR Categories in the Target/Focus DR Frames with a green border if there is no DR, a yellow border for the first DR and a red border for the third DR and on

+With  "/drt icons" turned OFF it will only start showing the DR's in Yellow as soon as they happpen.

 The DR will show up on cast, but will refresh after it falls off, since this is how DR's should work.
 As far as I know the DR starts counting for 18 seconds after the debuff falls off. (in TBC at least...)
 Might be able to add a command that only starts showing the DR after the debuff falls off if you would prefer that.
 Or if I'm wrong about DR's LMK.

 Commands:\